Readable Written Version

 - How should students use it?
 It works well for quick scanning, answer checking, and revision when the source material is text-based rather than table-based.

-Publishing note: This page was generated from the uploaded CUET UG 2024 Business Studies text source.
+Publishing note: This page was generated as web-only CUET UG 2024 Business Studies text source.
 If any OCR or formatting artefact remains in the supplied text, the original source material should be treated as the final reference.